Amateur Photographer verdict

 Sony’s own APS-C Alpha and ZV range have great video features – but they are designed for vlogging and consumers, and are a world apart from the professional features found in the FX30.

 The FX30 is not the best for filming your travels or for daily vlogging.
 Many more suitable cameras abound for such use, including the Sony ZV-E10 with its APS-C sensor.
-But for those who aspire to be filmmakers, the FX30 is now an enticing entry point into the professional world of Sony’s Cinema camera line-up.
+But for aspiring filmmakers, the FX30 is an enticing entry point into the professional world of Sony’s Cinema camera line-up.